sdbuchanan/HtB-Writeups-Retired/wall/wall.md

 ```
 There we go, usernmae **admin** password **password1**.
 This kinda feels kinda bad because we should have been able to guess this, but oh well.
 Learned a way to brutefoce with a CSRF token I gues.

-So now that we have credentials we can pivot back to that authenticated RCE (https://github.com/mhaskar/CVE-2019-13024/blob/master/Centreon-exploit.py)
+So now that we have credentials, we can pivot back to that authenticated RCE [CVE-2019-13024](https://github.com/mhaskar/CVE-2019-13024/blob/master/Centreon-exploit.py)

 ```python
 #!/usr/bin/python